 This morning when I peeled off the paper I found that the vast majority weighed between 485 and 520 grams.
 I marked each weight.
 I had one dumb idea, however.
 I had many glassy rocks, the type you put in the bottom of floral arrangements, and I thought it might be fun to embed them.
 Even when I banged the cups to settle the liquid cement, it didn’t always surround the pebbles.
 One was a total disaster.

 Whoops!
 But now I have 40 weights, enough to get going on my Sami green piece.

-My cement work was inspired by Nille Glaesel from Denmark, who recently made her own warp-weighted loom and has been posting very useful videos.
+My cement work was inspired by Nille Glaesel from Norway, who recently made her own warp-weighted loom and has been posting very useful videos.
 Plus, now that I have seen this stunning photo of her, I think I need to make a Viking-type outfit to wear while weaving on the warp-weighted loom!